thesohamdatta/I-am-Mia/README.md

 <img width="1919" height="932" alt="Screenshot 2026-01-20 002720" src="https://github.com/user-attachments/assets/72ccc9b7-1fd8-4225-ada7-b19100c55601" />

-you can also use it in teh android application readme coming soon
+You can also use it in the android application detiailes coming soon
 ---
 <p align="center">
   Built with ❤️ using <a href="https://livekit.io">LiveKit</a> and <a href="https://ai.google.dev">Google Gemini</a>
 </p>

+By The Soham Datta